knowankit/survey-builder/README.md

-# README
+# Survey Builder

-This README would normally document whatever steps are necessary to get the application up and running.
+## Question types

-Things you may want to cover:
+1. Multiple Choice

-* Ruby version
+2. Checkboxes

-* System dependencies
+3. Dropdown

-* Configuration
+4. Rating Scale

-* Database creation
+5. Open Ended

-* Database initialization
+6. Numeric Input

-* How to run the test suite
+7. Matric (Not in scope as of now)

-* Services (job queues, cache servers, search engines, etc.)
+8. Ranking (Not in scope as of now)

-* Deployment instructions
+9. Date Time

-* ...
+## Services (job queues, cache servers, search engines, etc.)